toitware/web-toitdocs/README.md

 If you haven't installed `node` yet, install `node` from [nodejs.org](https://nodejs.org/en/).
 Add the node bin directory to your `PATH` in `$HOME/.profile`

-The version of `node` must be >= v12.16.1, i.e. the version of node that comes with yarn is not the latest.
+The version of `node` must be >= v12.16.1, but see above for how to use nvm to get the right version.

 **⚠️ In order to be able to install packages from this repository on your machine, you need to [authenticate with the GitHub